 In the EA we will discuss impacts that could occur as a result of the construction and operation of the proposed project under these general headings:

 - Geology and soils;

 The EA will present our independent analysis of the issues.
 The EA will be available in the public record through eLibrary.
 Depending on the comments received during the scoping process, we may also publish and distribute the EA to the public for an allotted comment period.
 We will consider all comments on the EA before making our recommendations to the Commission.
-To ensure we have the opportunity to consider and address your comments, please carefully follow the instructions in the Public Participation section below.
+To ensure we have the opportunity to consider and address your comments, please carefully follow the instructions in the Public Participation section, beginning on page 2.

 Environmental Mailing List

-The environmental mailing list includes Federal, State, and local government representatives and agencies; elected officials; environmental and public interest groups; Native American Tribes; other interested parties; and local libraries and newspapers.
+The environmental mailing list includes federal, state, and local government representatives and agencies; elected officials; Native American Tribes; other interested parties; and local libraries and newspapers.
 This list also includes all affected landowners (as defined in the Commission's regulations) who are potential right-of-way grantors, whose property may be used temporarily for project purposes, or who own homes within certain distances of aboveground facilities, and anyone who submits comments on the project.
 We will update the environmental mailing list as the analysis proceeds to ensure that we send the information related to this environmental review to all individuals, organizations, and government entities interested in and/or potentially affected by the proposed project.